khanlab/prepdwi/docs/pipeline.rst

 The prepdwi pipeline is a BIDS App that has three different levels of analysis: a pre-processing pipeline (`participant`), tractography (`participant2`), and QC report generation (`group`).

-The pre-processing pipeline aims to produce a filtered and corrected diffusion-weighted image, along with a set of basic quantitative maps, that can then be used for downstream analyses (tractography, microstructural modelling, and so on).
+The pre-processing pipeline aims to produce a filtered and corrected diffusion-weighted image, along with a set of basic quantitative maps, that can then be used for downstream analyses (fitting, tractography, voxel-based analysis, microstructural modelling, and so on).
 The app is written in BASH, with each step generally written as a separate script, each called by the main  `prepdwi <../prepdwi>`_ script.
 A summary of the processing steps is provided here, along with references to the corresponding code.

 T1 pre-processing  (`code <../bin/processT1>`_)
  * Skull-stripping with FSL BET (options: -f 0.4 -B) [cite]